amirlib/gca/CHANELOG.md

   * Graph:
       Clone method will deep copy the Graph object.
   * FlowGraph:
-      Clone method will deep copy the FlowGraph object.
+      1. Clone method will deep copy the FlowGraph object.
+      2. FlowGraph now has only one list of edges (FlowEdge objects).
+      3. findEdgeInList method would not recive 'list' arument any more.
+      4. Now, you can add edges with capacity and flow to the graph.
   * EdmondsKrap:
-      1. Edmonds Krap algorithm will work with cloned FlowGraph.
+      1. Edmonds Krap algorithm works with cloned FlowGraph only.
-      2. updateFlowGraph Method will update the cloned FlowGraph.
+      2. updateFlowGraph Method updates cloned FlowGraph only.
       3. The original graph's edges will not recieve flow (for now).
   * New files arrangement -
       before: